Bit-Apps-Pro/file-manager/readme.txt

 Most robust and powerful file manager for WordPress.
 You can upload, delete, copy, move, rename, archive, extract files.
 You don't need to worry about ftp any more.
 It is realy simple and easy to use.
 Just install the plugin following standard WordPress plugin install process.
 All the file management in one place.

-= What's New? =
+= What's New 5.2.2 (12 November 2021) =
-+ Uploaded file to appropriate directory will automatically synchronize to media library. (since 5.1.8)
+* Tested compatability for WordPress 5.8.2
+* Name & Branding changed

 = Key Features =